Wildlife Problem? We Can Help.

 - Sun: Full sun to part shade

-- Soil: Moist to wet; tolerates clay, periodic flooding, drought, and compacted soils; extremely adaptable
+- Soil: Extremely adaptable — moist to wet, tolerates clay, periodic flooding, drought, and compacted soils

 Ecological Role

 Sugarberry berries are consumed by over 50 species of birds including cedar waxwings, American robins, mockingbirds, yellow-rumped warblers, and wood thrushes.
-It is the exclusive larval host plant of the Hackberry Emperor, Tawny Emperor, American Snout, and Question Mark butterflies.
-It supports over 40 species of native Lepidoptera larvae.
+The exclusive larval host plant of the Hackberry Emperor, Tawny Emperor, American Snout, and Question Mark butterflies.
+Supports over 40 species of native Lepidoptera larvae.
+One of the most wildlife-productive trees per square foot of any native species in the region.

 In the Cajun Heritage Garden